The lifestyle magazine for modern outdoorsmen

-So, I kept shooting to see what this 9mm pistol and the writer were truly capable of achieving.
-And the pistol kept pegging those 1.0-inch groups.
+So I kept shooting to see what this pistol and the writer were truly capable of achieving.
+And the CZ-USA P-10 C Ported kept pegging those 1.0-inch groups.
 With range ammo, no less.

 Credit for the pistol’s accuracy?
-First was clearly how comfortable and solid the P-10 C Ported felt hand.
+First was clearly how comfortable and solid the CZ-USA P-10 C Ported felt in my hand.
 Firm grip, no wobble.
 Plus, my eyes went right to the luminescent three-dot sights, and the deep compensation cuts in the barrel and slide really did push the muzzle down especially when firing multiple shots fast.

 Well before I finished shooting it, the P-10 C Ported struck me as an ultra-reliable home defense handgun that’s compact enough to be a great concealed carry option.

-The Czech-made P-10 C Ported is the latest variation in CZ’s very popular line of P-10 striker fired 9mm pistols.
 As noted, this one features an integrated compensator system built directly into the barrel and slide, and it did significantly reduce muzzle flip.

 Those gases escaping via the barrel cut also gave the pistol a little nudge back into the web of my hand, providing good control and smoothing out the felt recoil.